CarolinaFernandez/CarolinaFernandez.github.io/_posts/2019-03-25-Custom-Spring-error-with-Java-config.md

 <g:error />
 ```

-With this, any error defined in `CustomSimpleMappingExceptionResolver.java` (that is, any exception or HTTP code or any other servlet request or response) and which can be caught (e.g., errors in JSTL templates are likely to **not** be intercepted) will be handled and a specific error page will be displayed instead of the custom web server error page.
+With this, any error defined in <code>CustomSimpleMappingExceptionResolver.java</code> (that is, any exception or HTTP code or any other servlet request or response) and which can be caught (e.g., errors in JSTL templates are likely to **not** be intercepted) will be handled and a specific error page will be displayed instead of the custom web server error page.

 Finally, a possibly good measure to combine with this is to turn off the debugging in the web server (e.g., [example for Tomcat](https://stackoverflow.com/questions/794329/disable-all-default-http-error-response-content-in-tomcat)), so even under unexpected errors there will be no traces of information provided to the end user.